 It isn’t about the animal it’s self but rather the connection you and your pet share together.
 It’s that bond and weird understanding between owner & pet, between animal best friend and human best friend.

-There are so many plus sides to getting an animal to brighten up your home and life.
+There are so many positives to getting an animal to brighten up your home and life.
 But before I thank you all for taking the time to read this post I want to leave you all with one thing.

-When looking into getting yourself an animal, a pet, a new family member for your home and heart I do implore that you look into getting yourself a rescue pet from the RSPCA.
+When looking into getting yourself an animal, a pet, a new family member for your home and furry friend, I do implore that you look into getting yourself a rescue pet from the RSPCA.

 There are so many loving animals that have been placed in there because their owner could no longer keep them or no longer wanted them.
-There are so many out there who have just been abused, dumped and abandoned.
+There are so many out there who have been abused, dumped and abandoned, who have not been shown the love that the deserve, that you could give to one of them.
 There’s virtually nothing wrong with them other than the scars left on them by someone else.
-The love is still the same from them, if not more extraordinary coming from an animal who has experience pain and heartache.
+The love is still the same from them, if not more extraordinary for an animal who has experience nothing but pain and heartache.

 The RSPCA is very good at caring for the animals but they can only do so for so long.
 They train to the best of their abilities and even handle all their medical care.
 They need loving, caring people like yourself to take them & show them what love is.
 The love they can give back is so rewarding!